 Tchoupitoulas is pronounced “chop-ih-toolas” (basically, the first “T” is silent).
 It’s the street where Tipitina’s is, at the corner of Napoleon.

 Esplanade is pronounced to rhyme with “lemonade” (not like the Esplanade in Boston)

 Lagniapppe (pronounced “lan-yap”).
 It means “a little something extra.”

-New Orleans (pronounced “New Orlins” or sometimes “New Or-le-ins” but not “N’awlins”).
+New Orleans (pronounced “New Orlins” or sometimes “New Or-lee-ins” but not “N’awlins”).
 Try not to sound like a tourist.
+Or like this.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!